-In Cambodia, women like Lang Sokang are quietly changing the agricultural landscape of Cambodia.
+Amidst these obstacles, home-grown vegetable gardens like Sokang’s are slowly changing the agricultural landscape of Cambodia.
 As the primary agricultural labourers, women like Sokang are leading this shift.
-From Chinese cauliflower to lettuce and gourds, multi-cropping in these gardens is not only helping keep the land fertile but is also a steady source of income, bringing nearly USD 500 per growing cycle.
-In 2018, when the flash floods struck and rice harvests were affected, income from these gardens helped cushion Lang’s family during the disaster.
+From Chinese cauliflower to lettuce and gourds, multi-cropping in these gardens is not only helping keep the land fertile but is also a steady source of income, bringing nearly US$500 per growing cycle.
+In 2018, when the flash floods struck and rice harvests were affected, income from these gardens helped cushion Sokang’s family during the disaster.

-Water for Lang’s gardens comes from her family’s well, with the help of an electric pump and a diesel generator.
+Water for Sokang’s gardens comes from her family’s well, with the help of an electric pump and a diesel generator.
 But these machines are new additions.
 Until three years ago, the village and household didn’t have access to electricity.
 Gaining access to the grid is still a challenge.

 Affordable renewables bring seeds of change

 Renewable energy can provide a solution.
 UN Environment Programme’s EmPower project with UN Women aims to make sure that rural women build resilient livelihoods by accessing and using affordable clean energy.
 A recent study by EmPower and Nexus for Development found that in Pursat province, renewables-powered water pumps, biodigesters, and harvest refrigerators and dryers can greatly benefit women farmers in the long run.
 While Sokang and families like hers may struggle to afford these technologies, their availability present an investment opportunity for public and private sectors.

 The National Committee for Sub-national Democratic Development in Cambodia, a key partner in the EmPower project, sees the value in this proposition.
 “Sustainable development needs steady small-scale local investments.
 Locally, people need basic infrastructure like water and energy, and we need to be able to help them build capacity and access technology internally.
 While often difficult, encouraging women to be part of the local planning process is very important,” says Sunsopheak Sorn, Deputy Director of Programme Management at the Committee.

-Annette Wallgren, Programme Management Officer, Gender and Climate Change and EmPower’s project manager, says that while essential, promoting gender equality in climate action often comes at the cost of unfairly increasing the burden on women and girls already laden with responsibilities.
+Annette Wallgren, Programme Management Officer for Gender and Climate Change and EmPower’s project manager, says that while essential, promoting gender equality in climate action often comes at the cost of unfairly increasing the burden on women and girls already laden with responsibilities.
 “Women already take on the roles of provider, labourer, child rearer and household manager, among other duties.
 To see real impact and equality, there also needs to be a reckoning of the role of men and boys, challenging their roles in the community and engaging them in tackling climate change,” she says.

-The Cambodian Government has set its sights on increasing vegetable production by 20-30 per cent and decreasing their current vegetable imports of nearly 200 tonnes annually.
-Climate-resilient agriculture driven by women like Lang Sokang can ensure Cambodia meets those targets.
+The Cambodian Government has set its sights on increasing vegetable production by 20 to 30 per cent and decreasing their current vegetable imports of nearly 200 tonnes annually.
+Climate-resilient agriculture driven by women like Sokang can ensure Cambodia meets those targets.
 Putting gender equality at the heart of climate action will ensure that vegetable gardens and sustainable development efforts bear fruit for years to come.